 Phylogenetic inference

 For each of the 4 HCoV datasets, full-length sequences were aligned to a reference genome using the augur align command (Hadfield et al. 2018) and MAFFT (Katoh et al. 2002).
 Individual gene sequences were then extracted from these alignments if sequencing covered 50% or more of the gene using the code in data-wrangling/postdownload_formatting_for_rerun.ipynb.
 Sequence files for each gene are located in the data/ directory within each HCoV parent directory (ex: oc43/data/oc43_spike.fasta).
-A Snakemake file (Köster and Rahmann 2012) within each HCoV directory was then used to aligned each gene to a reference strain and a time-resolved phylogeny was built with IG-Tree (Nguyen et al. 2015) and TimeTree (Sagulenko, Puller, and Neher 2018).
+A Snakemake file (Köster and Rahmann 2012) within each HCoV directory follows the general outline of a Nextstrain build (Nextstrain, RRID:SCR_018223) and was used to align each gene to a reference strain and build a time-resolved phylogeny with IQ-Tree v1 (Nguyen et al. 2015) and TimeTree (Sagulenko, Puller, and Neher 2018).
 Phylogenies were viewed to identify the distribution of genotypes throughout the tree, different lineages, and signals of recombination using the nextstrain view command (Hadfield et al. 2018).
-The clock rate of the phylogeny based on spike sequences for each isolate (as shown in Fig. 1 and Fig. 1 Supplement 2) was 0.0005 for OC43, 0.0006 for 229E, 0.0007 for NL63, and 0.0062 for HKU1.
+The clock rate of the phylogeny based on spike sequences for each isolate (as shown in Fig. 1 and Fig. 1 Supplement 2) was 0.0005 substitutions per site per year for OC43, 0.0006 for 229E, 0.0007 for NL63, and 0.0062 for HKU1.
 All NL63 and HKU1 trees were rooted on an outgroup sequence.
 For NL63, the outgroup was 229e/AF304460/229e_ref/Germany/2000 and for HKU1 the outgroup was mhv/NC_048217_1/mhv/2006.
 Clock rates for the phylogenies built on each individual gene can be found within the results/ directory within each HCoV parent directory (ex: oc43/results/branch_lengths_oc43_spike.json).

 Mutation counting

-Amino acid substitutions at each position in spike were tallied from the phylogeny using code in antigenic_evolution/site_mutation_rank.ipynb.
+Amino acid substitutions at each position in spike were tallied from the phylogeny.
+In other words, the phylogenetic reconstruction of spike sequences returns nucleotides changes to the ancestral sequence along each branch.
+The number of times this changed amino acid identity at each position was tallied.
+This analysis was conducted using code in antigenic_evolution/site_mutation_rank.ipynb.

 Divergence analysis